baianat/vuse/README.md

   ></a>
 ```

-After creating the HTML structure you should configure the section schema to use the built in seeder to provide you with initial/fake values when the component is instantiated in build/edit mode.
+After creating the HTML structure, you should configure the section schema to use the built-in seeder to provide you with initial/fake values when the component is instantiated in build/edit mode.
+Or you can set the initial values yourself instead of seeding them.

 ```html
 <script>